 - Be sure everything is fully fleshed-out.
 It's easy to give a quick explanation of something, but make sure that all the nuances are covered.
 Are there special cases?
 Known restrictions that the reader might need to know about?

-- There should be examples covering all parameters or at least common sets of parameters.
+- There should be examples covering all parameters or at least the parameters (or properties, or attributes) that users from the beginner through intermediate range are likely to use, as well as any advanced ones that require extra explanation.
 Each example should be preceded with an overview of what the example will do, what additional knowledge might be needed to understand it, and so forth.
 After the example (or interspersed among pieces of the example) should be text explaining how the code works.
 Don't skimp on the details and the handling of errors in examples; readers will copy and paste your example to use in their own projects, and your code will wind up used on production sites!
 See Code examples and our Code sample guidelines for more useful information.

 - If there are particularly common use cases for the feature being described, talk about them!
-Instead of assuming the reader will figure out that the method being documented can be used to solve a common development problem, actually add a section with an example and text explaining how the example works.
+Instead of assuming the reader will figure out that the method being documented can be used to solve a common development problem, actually add a section about that use case with an example and text explaining how the example works.

 - Include proper